Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Stop it!
 Let him go!"
 Alyssa shouted as she ran towards him.
 "I said let him go!!!"

 The deputy and the guard looked up at her, then reluctantly let go of Stuart.
-Alyssa reached him as he stood up and they threw their arms around each other and hugged each other tightly, tears streaming down both their faces.
+Alyssa reached him as he stood up and threw her arms around him.

 Shannen and Holly had run over to them and now the others who were preparing for the shoot came over to see what was happening.
-"I thought you were lost and gone forever," Alyssa said through her tears, releasing her hug just enough to be able to look at him and kiss him.
+"I thought you were lost ‑ I didn't know what happened to you," she said.

 "What is going on in this place?"
-Dorian asked Brian as they stood watching.
+Dorian Gregory, who played Darryl Morris, asked Brian Krause, who played Leo, as they stood watching.
 "She comes in this morning like her life is all over.
-But not just her - all three of them were going around as if the world was about to end.
+But not just her ‑ all three of them were going around as if the world was about to end.

-"Then the klieg light falls and almost kills one of the crew, only it doesn't because it suddenly swerves in mid-air and misses her.
+"And that's not the half of it," Dorian added.
+"The klieg light falls and almost kills one of the crew, only it doesn't because it suddenly swerves in mid‑air and misses her.

 "Then the Sheriff's deputy tries to stop a scruffy-looking, dirty guy from crashing the shoot, only it turns out that he's - what?
 Alyssa's long lost love?
 Only I've never seen him before or heard of him.
 And he sure doesn't look like Alyssa's type.
 This has been one un-believably weird day."